 Ohagi is a sweet, which Japanese eat around the days of spring and autumn equinox.
 When it’s eaten in spring, it is called botamochi, but the same sweet is called ohagi in fall.

-Around the days of spring and autumn equinox, many people in Japan visit ancestral grave sites and pray and make offerings of incense, flowers, and sometimes food and drink, so that deceased loved ones can attain enlightenment.
+Around the days of spring and autumn equinox, many people in Japan visit ancestral grave sites to pray and make offerings of incense, flowers, and sometimes food and drink, so that deceased loved ones can attain enlightenment.
 Ohagi is one of such offerings.
 But Japanese also love eating this simple but delicious treat.

 You can buy a beautifully shaped ohagi from a professional Japanese confectionery maker, but it is often made at home, because it is easy and far cheaper in that way.